University-of-CA-Santa-Barbara-IEA-Lab/IEA_Plugin/README.md

 - Dataset of additional 40 generated queries
 - 1.5 page Scope Description

-> **Note:** The order of queries in both the "original 80" and "additional 40" datasets is randomized.
-They are **not arranged by complexity** (e.g., from simple to multi-step queries).
+> **Note:** The queries in both the “original 80” and “additional 40” datasets are presented in random order in the spreadsheet.
+They are not organized by complexity level (e.g., simple, moderate, complex, or multi-step).

 ### Section 3 Workflows
 - Prompt P[+4] (to GPT-o3-mini)